Feudal and Dark Ages in BHGS Challenge 2015

 Everyone was now in one 3-foot line of sword and halberd and spear-play, shoving each other at close quarters as the tide of battle ebbed and flowed in more directions than any tide had any right to do.

 The Vikings were just about into the enemy bowmen, but waves of arrows and some judicious combat dice had already seen one of the 2 Huscarl units fall by the wayside and the German line was unzipped.
-The story of the battle was developing as if it were being told in a tapestry woven from the threads of Sigismund the Hylophobic's monstrous goat-scrotum!
+The battle was fierce, and many clutched their lucky charms made of fragments of Colin The Norwegian Huntsman's filth-encrusted Viking undercrackers!
 The German halberdiers had however performed far closer t the arithmetical median and had chopped their way through one file of English spearmen already - and the English spears were picking up markers at a deeply unsustainable rate as well.

 Feudal Knights in Action